Lady in the Lake: Plot

 Tired of the low pay of his profession, hard-boiled Los Angeles private detective Phillip Marlowe submits a murder story to Kingsby Publications.
 He is invited to the publisher's offices to discuss his work, but soon realizes it is merely a ploy.
 A few days before Christmas, publishing executive Adrienne Fromsett hires him to locate Chrystal Kingsby, the wife of her boss, Derace Kingsby.
 One month earlier, Kingsby’s wife had sent her husband a telegram saying she was heading to Mexico to divorce him and marry a man named Chris Lavery.
 But, according to Fromsett, Lavery says he has not seen Chrystal for two months, and the telegram appears to be fake.
 It becomes obvious to Marlowe that Fromsett wants her boss for herself.

 Marlowe goes to see Lavery, who claims to know nothing about any trip to Mexico.
 Lavery, however, says that Mrs. Kingsby was a beautiful woman before revising it to "is."
 He sucker-punches the detective, and Marlowe wakes up in jail.
 He is questioned by Captain Kane and a belligerent Lieutenant DeGarmot.
 Marlowe refuses to divulge anything, and Kane releases him.

-Marlowe learns that a woman's body has been recovered from a lake on which Kingsby owns property, and that Kingsby's caretaker, Mr. Chess, was charged with the murder of his wife Muriel.
+Marlowe learns that a woman's body has been recovered from a lake on property which Kingsby owns, and that Kingsby's caretaker, Mr. Chess, was charged with the murder of his wife Muriel.
 Fromsett suspects that Chrystal is the real killer, as she and Muriel hated each other.
 Little Fawn Lake was also where Chrystal was last seen.
 Marlowe learns that Muriel was an alias for a woman named Mildred Havelend and that she was hiding from a tough cop, whose description fits DeGarmot.

 Marlowe goes to see Lavery again.
 Inside the unlocked house, he encounters Lavery's landlady, Mrs. Fallbrook, holding a gun she claims to have just found.
 Upstairs, he finds Lavery dead, shot several times.
 He also finds a handkerchief with the monogram "A F".

 Before calling the police, Marlowe goes to the publishing house to confront Fromsett, interrupting a Christmas party.
 In private, she denies killing Lavery.
 Kingsby, learning that Fromsett had hired Marlowe to find Chrystal, tells her theirs will be strictly a business relationship from now on.
 A furious Fromsett fires the private eye, but Kingsby immediately hires him to find his wife.